Honda Accord (North America seventh generation): 2003–2005

 The six-cylinder models had the same J-series V6 as the sixth generation's, but revisions to the intake and exhaust systems contributed to a 40 hp increase, bringing the total power to 240 hp.
 The revised exhaust manifold actually became part of the cylinder head casting itself.
 Six-cylinder Accords generally had a version of the new 5-speed automatic transmission with overdrive, except for the coupe described below, which could be purchased with a 6-speed manual transmission.
 With the V6 engine and automatic transmission, the Accord achieved a 21mpg city/30 hwy fuel economy rating.

-The 2003 model year also debuted Honda's GPS assisted Navigation system as an option for the Accord.
+This generation also debuted Honda's GPS assisted Navigation system as an option for the Accord.
 Prior to this, the Navigation system was only available on the higher end Acura line and the Honda Odyssey.
 In 2004, Honda also first offered XM Satellite Radio as a factory-installed option.

 For 2005, the Accord received several updates, including standard side-curtain and front-seat side-impact airbags for a total of six airbags, revised (all red) taillights for the sedan (coupe taillights remained unchanged), more chrome on the grille, and new wheel designs for LX, LX-V6, and EX-V6 models.
 A new Accord Hybrid was introduced for the first time, with stylish new wheels, an EPA gas mileage of 29 City/37 HWY, and the same 3.0-liter motor as the regular V6 Accord models, but with increased horsepower.
 The hybrid version of the V6 produced 255 hp, an increase of 15 hp, making the hybrid quicker than the regular Accord V6 sedan, but still not as quick as the Accord Coupe V6 with 6-speed manual.